yilenpan/my_resume/README.md

 Wrap `Location` in a `Locations` tag, then wrap that up in a div.
 Later when we do templating, change those divs up to an actual template.js

+To link, we go to the Splash component and add links.

+    var Link = require('react-router-component').Link;
+    ...
+      <Link href="/about"> about </Link>
+    ...

+We have our routes done.

+The admin pages will be added along side the back-end when I'm adding CRUD functionality to it.
+Dunno if this is the best approach, but darn it, it's my approach.

+# Template

+Seeing as we can load everything from a JS, why not build components.
+We're going to add a header and a sidebar to each of the components and make sure that everything is in nice working order.

+I based the design of this site on Mega.co.nz's layout.
+I think it's cool.
+Things are going to change, but, I do like me that design.